Linkfan123/ttt_linksway/README.md

   - Title it as **"[GitHub username]'s ttt_linksway Contribution #[1 for first contribution, 2 for second, etc.]"**
   - State what you changed/added into the map
   - If your pull request is accepted, your UN will go into the credits as "GitHub Contributer"

+## Credits:
+linkfan123-For doing most of the work
+...
+You-For taking a look at this